deepinsight-io/action-wait-on-workflow/README.md

+Note: this used to be a fork of [fountainhead/action-wait-for-check](https://github.com/fountainhead/action-wait-for-check)

 # GitHub Action: Wait for Check

 A GitHub Action that allows you to wait for another GitHub check to complete.
 This is useful if you want to run one Workflow after another one finishes.